freedesktop/amd-umr/doc/sphinx/source/top.rst

 ===================
-Realtime GPU Status
+Real-time GPU Status
 ===================

-Realtime status of various IP blocks can be read with the '--top' command.
+Real-time status of various IP blocks can be read with the '--top' command.
 Which also supports the 'use_colour' option which is highly recommended.